Stories from the Wadiz Partner Business Team, Part 1.

 Is it fair to say that Wadiz operates its services with "official partners" in order to leverage their expertise?

 Yoo Cho-eum: Yes, that’s right.
-The fundamental reason is that we want to provide makers taking on new challenges on Wadiz with a safety net in the form of a “network of trusted partners.”
+The fundamental reason is that we want to provide makers launching campaigns on Wadiz with a safety net in the form of a “network of trusted partners.”
 Running a business often requires collaboration with many partners, but finding good ones isn’t easy.
-That’s why we decided to start by building a pool of high-quality partners ourselves.
+That’s why we decided to start by building a high-quality partner pool ourselves.

 Jeong Jae-beom: Second, it’s about collaborating with our partners to grow together.
 Wadiz aims to be a comprehensive support platform for startups.
 Since many of our partners—not just makers— are startups or small businesses, I think it’s meaningful for Wadiz to collaborate with them and grow together.
 In fact, there are companies that started out as makers on Wadiz and later became partners.